 When told of the award, Natalie Zeldner, whose small publishing house first published Cow Country in English, was quick to acknowledge its significance.
 "We are so proud and humbled to receive this nomination on behalf of our title Cow Country, which is available for purchase both online and at various retail outlets around Cow Eye Junction.
 To be honest, it wasn't always easy with this particular title, but we're very happy it is finally getting the recognition it deserves."

-In email correspondence, the book's author Adrian Jones Pearson thanked the jury for its nomination but took exception with Zeldner's claims of provenance.
+In email correspondence, the book's author Adrian Jones Pearson thanked the jury for its nomination but took exception to Zeldner's claims of provenance.
 "Natalie is over-reaching," Pearson wrote in his email.
 "Why would this prize have anything to do with me or, especially, with her?
 All credit goes to the translator, whose literary creation is the one being recognized.
 Max is the translator and he chose every word of the Russian text.
 He is the author and creator of that literary work.
-He is its progenitor.
-My novel, on the other hand, was written in English and hasn't won shit."
+My novel, on the other hand, was written in the English language and hasn't won shit."

 The Yasnaya Polyana Prize for Literature was first given in 2003 and has included such laureates as Andrei Bitov, Liudmila Saraskina and Roman Senchin.
 The category for foreign literature in translation was introduced in 2015 to consider "the most important literary works of the 21st century written after 2000 and published in the Russian language."
 Previous winners have included Ekaterina Ilina (2015) for her translation of Ruth Ozeki's Moia Ryba Budet Zhit' and Apollinaria Avrutina (2016) for her translation of Orhan Pamuk's Moi Strannyie Mysli.